notofonts/tifinagh/fontbakery/googlefonts-NotoSansTifinagh-report.md

 	- yaaBerbertifi

 	- yabBerbertifi

+	- yachAPTtifi

+	- yachBerbertifi

+	- yachHawadtifi

-	- 98 more.
+	- 84 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]